 Marketing is defined as the action of promoting and selling products or services, including market research and advertising.
 The conventional ways to market a product are through mediums such as print, electronic, or OOH (out-of-home) advertising.
 But as technology advances in the internet & social media age, marketing has evolved into using a number of other ways.

-You see an ad in newspaper, or on an advertising hoarding on your way to office, a commercial on TV screens or maybe even promotional videos & ads on Facebook or YouTube, but while looking at these you know very well that these are advertisements and the company or brand is either announcing the arrival of something new or is trying to communicate to you the quality or benefits of buying a certain product.
+You see an ad in a newspaper, or on an advertising hoarding on your way to the office, a commercial on TV screens, or maybe even promotional videos & ads on Facebook or YouTube, but while looking at these you know very well that these are advertisements and the company or brand is either announcing the arrival of something new or is trying to communicate to you the quality or benefits of buying a certain product.

 Redefining the saying, ‘everything you see on the internet is not to be believed’ the marketing agencies responsible for promoting a certain brand have an army of freelance people, the job of whom is to comment on various posts on social platforms thus faking masses into believing a certain narrative.

 Some examples of sponsored fake comments on social media